 from the vantage of a woman no one remembers.

 A new chamber opera by Métis playwright Marie Clements and Juno-winning composer Brian Current, Missing gives voice, in English and Gitxsan, to the story of Canada's missing and murdered Indigenous women.
 Set in Vancouver's Downtown Eastside and along the Highway of Tears, Missing is a poetic expression of loss and hope, its creation led by aboriginal theatre and opera artists.

-Pacific Opera Victoria is collaborating with City Opera Vancouver to create and produce this new opera.
+Pacific Opera Victoria and City Opera Vancouver collaborated on the co-commission and co-production of this important new opera.

 World Première Performances

 York Theatre, Vancouver, November 3 to 11, 2017

 Baumann Centre, Victoria, November 17 to 26, 2017